hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 ## Evaluating signal in PRDM16 binding sites

 We have already shown that for our WT samples there are a good number of overlapping regions between replicates.
-Using `bedtools` we were able to extract a bed file of those consensus peaks.
-These shared regions represent our most confident set of PRDM16 binding sites in the developing cortex.
-The next question is, **what kind of signal is observed for each WT replicate across these shared regions?**
+Using `bedtools` we were able to extract a bed file of the shared regions, to define our most confident set of PRDM16 binding sites in the developing cortex.
+The next question is, **how much signal is observed for each WT replicate within these shared regions?**

 ### 1. Create the matrix
 The first step in generating the profile plot is to create the matrix.
 The `computeMatrix` command accepts multiple bigWig files and multiple region files (BED format) to create a count matrix.
 The command can also filter and sort regions according to their scores.
 For each window, `computeMatrix` will calculate scores based on the read density values in the bigWig files.